yigitgokcu/cpanel-find-disk-abusers/README.md

 #### A small bash script to find top cPanel accounts with files that larger than you specified size and send them as list to a Mattermost channel.
+This is useful for shared hosting environments and maintain the storage size.

  * Create a directory for store txt files and script itself.
 For example, ```path/to/disk_abusers/```
  * Make sure that your script has the appropriate executable permission ```(chmod +x /path/to/script.sh)```